MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/translation-overview.md

 This feature lets you translate files of different types either manually or automatically by creating a rule.
 You can also use custom glossaries and models to improve the quality and consistency of your translations.

+You can also use the translation feature for translating video transcripts and closed captioning.
+For more information, see [Transcript translations in Stream for SharePoint](https://prod.support.services.microsoft.com/office/microsoft-syntex-pay-as-you-go-transcript-translations-in-stream-for-sharepoint-2e34ad1b-e213-47ed-a806-5cc0d88751de).

 ## Requirements and limitations

 ### Supported file types

-Translation in Syntex is available for the following file types: .doc, .docx, .pdf, .xls, .xlsx, .rtf, and .txt.
+Document translation is available for the following file types: .doc, .docx, .pdf, .xls, .xlsx, .rtf, and .txt.

 ### Supported languages